aws-observability/terraform-aws-observability-accelerator/README.md

 Welcome to the AWS Observability Accelerator for Terraform!

-The AWS Observability Accelerator for Terraform is a set of opinionated modules to help you set up observability for your containerized environments on AWS with AWS-managed observability services such as Amazon Managed Service for Prometheus, Amazon Managed Grafana and AWS Distro for OpenTelemetry (ADOT).
+The AWS Observability Accelerator for Terraform is a set of opinionated modules to help you set up observability for your AWS environments with AWS-managed observability services such as Amazon Managed Service for Prometheus, Amazon Managed Grafana and AWS Distro for OpenTelemetry (ADOT).